 Grafvision - Fotolia

 For job seekers, the demand for specific jobs should factor into their career decisions -- perhaps now more than ever.
-With the job market affected by events, such as the global pandemic and its resulting wave of layoffs, it's important to know which jobs are still on the upswing.
+With the job market affected by events such as the global COVID-19 pandemic, waves of layoffs and the Great Resignation, it's important to know which jobs are still on the upswing.

-Learn about eight of the most in-demand tech jobs and IT jobs 2021 has to offer, as well as general job duties, recommended skills for job seekers, why the position is in demand, and paths to careers for each position listed.
+Learn about nine of the most in-demand tech jobs and IT jobs 2023 has to offer, as well as general job duties, recommended skills for job seekers, why the position is in demand and paths to careers for each position listed.
 Jobs are not ranked in any order.

-All eight jobs have higher than average salaries and strong projected job growth.
+All nine jobs have higher-than-average salaries and strong projected job growth.
 Jobs in these areas are available from a wide range of employers, including small software startups, client firms and large tech companies.

 When considering salaries, numbers can vary significantly by location and across industries and companies.

 1. Software developer -- also known as software development engineer or software engineer

 Job description.
 Software developers are engineers who build software programs, applications, networks and OSes.
 While a large portion of job duties involve building programs through coding, software developers typically are involved in critical analyses of user needs, planning technical feature requirements, documentation and testing.
 Software developer positions may focus on front-end applications that users interact with; the back end, which includes application or program code; or both.